Cultural Diplomacy Unveiled: Prince Sultans Journey Through Pakistans Landscapes Sparks Mutual Commitment - UrduPoint

 As Prince Sultan's visit came to an end, he said both Saudi Arabia and Pakistan expressed optimism about the future of their relations, envisioning a strengthened partnership that ultimately contributed to the prosperity and security of the region.
 He said the visit left an indelible mark on the diplomatic history of the two nations, marking a milestone in their enduring friendship.

-Concluding his remarks, Dr Naif said the visit not only served as a testament to the strong bonds between Saudi Arabia and Pakistan but also set the stage for future collaborations, laying the foundation for a strategic alliance that will shape the geopolitical landscape of the region in the years to come.
+Concluding his remarks, Dr. Naif said the visit not only served as a testament to the strong bonds between Saudi Arabia and Pakistan but also set the stage for future collaborations, laying the foundation for a strategic alliance that shaped the geopolitical landscape of the region in the years to come.